Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 • bleeding from the rectum;

-• the presence of mucus or pus in the feces;
+• the presence of mucus or pus in the stool;

 • feeling of a foreign body.

-The study is carried out in chronic hemorrhoids and inflammation of the colon.
-Sigmoidoscopy is contraindicated in acute anal fissure, narrowing of the intestine, massive bleeding, acute paraproctitis, peritonitis, heart and lung failure.
-The preparation is similar to that for a colonoscopy.
+The study is carried out for chronic hemorrhoids and inflammation of the colon.
+Sigmoidoscopy is contraindicated in cases of acute anal fissure, narrowing of the intestine, massive bleeding, acute paraproctitis, peritonitis, cardiac and pulmonary failure.
+Preparation is similar to that for a colonoscopy.

-Immediately before the introduction of the tube of the sigmoidoscope into the anus, it is lubricated with petroleum jelly.
-The advancement of the device is carried out during attempts.
-To straighten the folds of the intestine, air is pumped.
-In the presence of a large amount of pus or blood, an electric pump can be used.
+Immediately before inserting the sigmoidoscope tube into the anus, it is lubricated with Vaseline.
+The device is advanced during pushing.
+To straighten the folds of the intestines, air is pumped.
+In the presence of large quantity An electric suction can be used to remove pus or blood.
 If necessary, material is taken for histological analysis.

 Other research methods

-Magnetic resonance imaging is a modern method for diagnosing bowel diseases.
-It can be done with double contrast.
+A modern method for diagnosing intestinal diseases is magnetic resonance imaging.
+It can be performed with double contrast.
 The dye is administered intravenously and through the mouth.
 This method cannot replace a colonoscopy.
-He is supportive.
-The advantages of MRI are painlessness, information content and the absence of radiation exposure.
+He is auxiliary.
+The advantages of MRI are painlessness, information content and lack of radiation exposure.

-Layered pictures of the organ are taken.
+Layer-by-layer images of the organ are taken.
 The doctor receives a three-dimensional image on the screen.
 Tomography is based on the use of magnetic fields.
-The latter are reflected from the nuclei of tissue hydrogen ions.
-Before an MRI, you need to clean the intestines and follow a diet for several days.
-The procedure takes about 40 minutes.
+The latter are reflected from the nuclei of hydrogen ions of tissues.
+Before an MRI, you need to cleanse your colon and follow a diet for several days.
+The procedure lasts about 40 minutes.
 Pictures are taken while the patient is holding his breath.

-The patient is placed on the platform and the body is fixed with straps.
-The methods of examination of patients include anoscopy.
-With it, you can examine the final section of the intestinal tube.
-An anoscope is required.
-This is a device that consists of an obturator, a tube and a light handle.
+The patient is placed on a platform and the body is secured with straps.
+Methods for examining patients include anoscopy.
+It can be used to examine the final section of the intestinal tube.
+An anoscope will be required.
+This is a device that consists of an obturator, a tube and a lighting handle.

-Before anoscopy, a digital rectal examination is often required.
+A digital rectal examination is often required before anoscopy.
 This is done in order to assess the patency of the intestine.
-If necessary, an anesthetic ointment is used.
-Thus, if intestinal pathology is suspected, an instrumental study is mandatory.
-It is impossible to make a diagnosis on the basis of a survey, examination and palpation.
+If necessary, anesthetic ointment is used.
+Thus, if intestinal pathology is suspected, it is necessary to carry out instrumental study.
+It is impossible to make a diagnosis based on questioning, examination and palpation.